Skip to main content

 This year marks the most successful in Newcastle Korfball Club’s history, demonstrating exceptional growth, ambition, and sporting excellence.
 From once struggling to field a team, the club has expanded to over 60 members, three BUCS teams, and an undefeated position in the local NEKA league.
 The 1st team achieved its highest-ever BUCS Nationals seeding, securing 1st place at Prelims and 3rd at Regionals, while the 2nd team made history by qualifying for BUCS Shield for the first time.
 This remarkable transformation, underpinned by dedication, inclusivity, and competitive success, makes Newcastle Korfball Club a distinguished candidate for the Contribution to Sport award.

-Outstanding Contribution to Sustainability & Environmental Justice
+Outstanding Contribution to Sustainability and Environmental Justice

 Ella Spray, CSA Award Winner for: Sustainability Superhero Award (Community Impact Awards)